-The choice of ingredients will determine if freezing your ham salad is a good idea.
-You won’t have any unwanted results when freezing pasta-based ham salad.
+For example, you won’t have any unwanted results when freezing pasta-based ham salad.
 However, leafy greens don’t come out of the freezer in the same form as they were fresh.
-For that reason, it is not recommended to freeze lettuce-based ham salad.
-It will be edible, but it will lose its freshness and crispiness.
+For this reason, don’t freeze lettuce-based ham salad.
+I’ve tried it — it’s edible, but it’s miles away from fresh, crispy, and tasty.

-I know, it is easy to miscalculate, so follow all the steps listed below to get the best possible results.
+Since I’ve been there, I know it’s easy to make a mistake, so follow all the steps listed below to get the best possible results.
 It is very unlikely that your ham salad will return to its former glory when defrosted, but if you do everything right, it will give you a satisfactory outcome.

-The first thing you need is an airtight container which is non-negotiable when it comes to freezing ham salad.
+The first thing you need is an airtight container, and this is non-negotiable.
 The container has to be larger so that you have approximately two fingers of free space between the top of the salad and the lit.
 As the salad freezes, it will expand, and too little space squeezes the salad between the container’s lid, bottom, and walls.

-After pouring the salad into the container, ensure there aren’t any holes inside the salad and that the top is nicely evened out.
-Having holes in the salad will mean that later you will have ice inside the holes, turning into water when you defrost your salad, making it runny.
+After pouring the salad into the container, ensure there aren’t any holes inside and that the top is nicely evened out.
+The holes in the salad contain moisture, which, after freezing, turns into ice.
+So, when you defrost it, your salad will be runny and watery.